Mcrich23/get-app-apple-wallet/README.md

 - **All Convex functions are internal** — they cannot be called from the public Convex API.
 External access is gated through authenticated HTTP actions that validate a `Bearer <AUTH_TOKEN>` header.
 - **AUTH_TOKEN** is a shared secret set in both Cloudflare Worker secrets and Convex environment variables.
 It authenticates Worker → Convex communication.
-- **Apple Wallet auth** uses `Authorization: ApplePass <authenticationToken>` headers, where the token is embedded in each generated pass.
+- **Per-pass auth tokens** — each generated pass gets a unique random `authenticationToken` (via `crypto.randomUUID()`).
+Apple Wallet uses the `Authorization: ApplePass <token>` header on callbacks, and the Worker verifies it against the stored per-pass token in Convex.
+- **CBORD credentials** (device ID + PIN) are auto-generated per pass and stored in Convex for automatic refresh — the user's UCSC password is never stored.
 - **APNs credentials** (private key, key ID, team ID) are stored only in Convex environment variables — never in code.
 - **Signing certificates** (PEM files) are stored as Cloudflare Worker secrets — never committed to the repository.